Author | Media Contributor | Public Speaker

 Chris Grollnek has earned numerous military and police certifications.
 As the former Secretary of the International Association of Undercover Officers, Inc., Chris maintains memberships in the National Tactical Police Officers Association (NTOA), Texas Tactical Police Officers Association (TTPOA), and the Texas Municipal Police Association (TMPA).

-Prior to the formation of CGPGMG, LLC, in October of 2003, Chris Grollnek was sworn in as a member of the McKinney Police Department assigned to the reserve unit, patrol division.
-In February of 2004, Chris became a full time officer advancing quickly through the department.
+Before the formation of Active Shooter Prevention Project, LLC, in October 2003, Chris Grollnek was sworn in as a member of the McKinney Police Department and assigned to the reserve unit patrol division.
+In February 2004, Chris became a full-time officer advancing quickly through the department.
 Serving in each division of the agency, Chris has an impressive background of police experience.
-Early in his career, Chris worked with the gang unit, illicit narcotic street interdiction, and was selected ahead of several peers and supervisors to work in the highly coveted position as an undercover narcotics detective.
-Following his tenure in working undercover in federal and state prosecutions and a high caseload, Chris Grollnek latterly transferred to the detective pool working both crimes against persons and property.
-In 2007, Chris Grollnek was promoted to the rank of Corporal filling a sergeant billet for the patrol division power shift.
-Chris served with the departments part-time Special Weapons and Tactics Team in nearly every position from 2005 through mid 2008 and again in 2009 through his retirement in September 2011.
-The positions Chris held on the team included; permitter, entry team member, advanced tactics and firearms instructor, shotgun breacher, rural terrain tactics instructor, and training coordinator.
+Early in his career, Chris worked with the gang unit, illicit narcotic street interdiction.
+He was selected ahead of several peers and supervisors to work as an undercover narcotics detective in the highly coveted position.
+Following his tenure working undercover in federal and state prosecutions and a high caseload, Chris Grollnek latterly transferred to the detective pool, working both crimes against persons and property.
+In 2007, Chris Grollnek was promoted to Corporal, filling a sergeant billet for the patrol division power shift.
+Chris served with the department’s part-time Special Weapons and Tactics Team in nearly every position from 2005 through mid-2008 and again in 2009 through his retirement in September 2011.
+Chris held positions on the team, including; permitter, entry team member, advanced tactics and firearms instructor, shotgun breacher, rural terrain tactics instructor, and training coordinator.